afide26/cfcoursapp/README.md

 1. Follow up and build on learnings from the Front End Web section of the course
 2. Build on Ruby knowledge
 3. Familiarize and note down key learnings from the lesssons about creating web applications using the Rails framework.
+4. Applying basic AJAX in Rails to save on page reloads

 ####Models Used for this application
 1. User model - has_many :orders, has_many :products, has_many :comments